-See school website https://sandiego.inxacademy.edu/wp-content/uploads/2024/03/2024-2025Calendar.pdf

-IELTS Test Preparation Program

-IELTS Test Preparation course is specially designed to meet the basic needs of students in preparation for taking the actual IELTS exam as a requirement for entrance an institution of higher education.
+Mondays, Tuesdays and Wednesdays from 8:30 am to 2:30 pm Session Start and End dates See school website https://sandiego.inxacademy.edu/wp-content/uploads/2024/03/2024-2025Calendar.pdf IELTS Test Preparation Program IELTS Test Preparation course is specially designed to meet the basic needs of students in preparation for taking the actual IELTS exam as a requirement for entrance an institution of higher education.
 Specifically, the course provides students with test taking strategies and a thorough understanding and application of language skills namely reading, writing, speaking and listening to IELTS exam.
 Supplementary activities include lectures on grammar, sentence structure and construction, academic vocabulary, idiomatic expressions, pronunciation and intonation, as well as lessons on describing charts and graphs.
 Through said supplements, all courses will get students to explore various ways of enhancing their overall English skills necessary for taking the actual IELTS exam.
+Admission Requirements:

-Current students who have completed and successfully passed the Intermediate level

-New students who have completed the placement tests and met the placement test score requirement for the High Intermediate level Student Visa: required

-Student must have an average grade of 75% or higher in all classes to pass the cour
+Current students who have completed and successfully passed the Intermediate level New students who have completed the placement tests and met the placement test score requirement for the High Intermediate level Student Visa: required Requirements of Successful Completion Student must have an average grade of 75% or higher in all classes to pass this course.
+Grades: